 Verree Teasdale advertises styles for the mature woman (note size)

 Maureen O' Sullivan came to MGM as a contract player in 1932 after a few films at Fox.
+She's just 21 years old here, She was born in Ireland, and came to the US in 1929 with a Fox movie deal.
 She said in an interview that she felt as if she had spent her first and last days on the MGM lot in costume as Tarzan's Jane, making Skyscraper Souls just after Tarzan the Ape Man.
 She insisted Jane's costume wasn't immodest, and she certainly spent enough time onscreen in her lingerie in the early 30s to know.
 She changes clothes in her Seacoast Building office, and even in Payment Deferred her gratuitous scanties are the only sexual interest in a film dominated by Charles Laughton's bravura performance.
 She went on to play ingenues in some big MGM pictures, like The Thin Man and A Day at the Races.
 There is no costume designer credited for Skyscraper Souls, and there is no dumpier evening gown in any 30s film than the one O'Sullivan wears in her big scenes.
 Obviously, Adrian was busy elsewhere, although one of his dresses for Joan Crawford in Grand Hotel shows up fleetingly on Anita Page.
 I'm guessing this film may have been costumed by Dolly Tree, but I have no evidence to support that guess.